Skip to main content

 Codecs

-The realtime stack negotiates audio codecs with your PBX.
-Commonly negotiated categories include Opus, G.722, and G.711 (PCMU / PCMA).
-Exact behavior depends on your PBX, media path, and what was offered in SDP.
-Developer Portal: Under Configure SIP → Advanced Settings, enable Allowed signaling transports and Allowed audio codecs (preference order follows the checklist top to bottom when multiple codecs are selected).
+Kallglot supports the following audio codecs for SIP calls: Defaults: PCMU and PCMA are enabled by default for maximum compatibility.
+Developer Portal: Under Configure SIP → Advanced Settings, select Allowed audio codecs (preference order follows the checklist top to bottom when multiple codecs are selected).
 Require TLS / Require SRTP complement those lists—for borderline interoperability questions, email support@kallglot.com.

 DTMF